 (4) Where a restriction, limitation or condition is imposed on the grant or renewal of a licence, permit or approval and no notation is endorsed the provisions of the restriction, limitation or condition shall be specified either on that licence, permit or approval or in a separate document specified on that licence, permit or approval.

-[Regulation 6 amended in Gazette 6 Dec 1996 p.
+[Regulation 6 amended: Gazette 6 Dec 1996 p.
 6797.]

 6A.
 Categories of firearms (Sch.
 3)